Jump to topic

 - About 53 percent have multiple generations of alcohol dependency, 37 percent suffer from major depression, 14 percent from social phobias, 33 percent from bipolar disorder, and 19 percent from obsessive-compulsive disorder.

 - Young antisocial subtypes have a high occurrence of smoking and drug abuse.
 66 percent abuse cannabis, 8 percent abuse amphetamines, 29 percent have a high probability for cocaine abuse, and 22 percent abuse opioids.

 - Approximately one-third percent of young antisocial alcoholics seek treatment for their alcohol dependence.
 The main treatment choices are self-help groups, specialty treatment programs, detox programs, and private health care providers.

 The intermediate familial subtype is typically connected to a high rate of family addiction history.
 When heavy drinking is the norm in a family, people tend to fall into drinking as a normal behavior.

-Genetic predisposition is a major factor in this subtype, making it very difficult for drinkers in this subtype to stop drinking.
+Genetic predisposition is a major factor in this subtype, making it very difficult for drinkers in this subtype to avoid alcohol problems.
 This subtype accounts for about 19 percent of all alcoholics, with an average age of 38 years old.

 Drinking for these individuals typically begins at 17 and alcohol dependence begins at 32.
 64 percent of individuals in this subtype are male.